-The bill has put daylight saving time and its history in the spotlight.
-Some social media users have brought up “the last time” the U.S. tried permanent or year-round daylight saving time, and searches such as “daylight saving time permanent 1970s” and “daylight saving time permanent 1974” have been rising on Google.
+On social media, some users have brought up “the last time” the U.S. tried permanent or year-round daylight saving time, and online searches, such as “daylight saving time permanent 1970s” and “daylight saving time permanent 1974,” have been on the rise.

 Has the U.S. tried year-round daylight saving time before?